 Finally, relying on prepackaged, processed food replacements for your sustenance establishes poor eating habits and may contribute to a sense of being “out of control” of your eating when you do attempt to enjoy regular food.

 Better choice: Eat real food whenever you can, and commit to developing sustainable eating habits that support your health and vitality.
 Do not rely on liquid nourishment to support weight loss.

 If you want to incorporate nutritional shakes as an energy-boosting snack during the day, make your own and take it with you.
-Babb advises her clients to start with a high-quality protein powder (for more on powder options, see page 36), add a cup of fresh or frozen fruit, pour in some milk or a milk substitute, and top it off with a tablespoon of ground flaxseed or hemp seed.
+Babb advises her clients to start with a high-quality protein powder (for more on powder options, see “Pick Your Protein Powder“), add a cup of fresh or frozen fruit, pour in some milk or a milk substitute, and top it off with a tablespoon of ground flaxseed or hemp seed.

 Want to feel even more virtuous?
 Add a handful of raw spinach leaves, a whole tomato or a scoop of a supergreen supplement, such as spirulina, to send your nutrient count skyrocketing.

 Getting past marketing hype to see the true health merits of foods requires mixing close label-reading skills with a practical dose of skepticism.
 It also requires a willingness to experiment with food options that no attractive celebrity sponsor may ever encourage you to try.

 If you’ve grown accustomed to eating heavily processed so-called health foods, it may also take a little time for your tastes to adjust to the real thing.
 But if you start making these recommended shifts now, within just a few weeks you’ll find that you’re enjoying your food more and feeling more energized by the meals you’re putting in your body.
 Your cravings for less healthy foods will diminish, and you’ll reclaim the naturally healthy palate that is your birthright.

 Feeling good about your healthy-eating IQ?
 Get extra credit with these food swaps: